 “Philip was a very different sort of war photographer.
 In fact, he hated being called a war photographer,” reflected Hannah Watson, publisher of Trolley Books and director of TJ Boulting, during the latest instalment of Magnum Photos Now, a lecture series on photography held at the Barbican Centre in London.

 Marking ten years since Griffiths’ death in 2008, Watson was joined at the Barbican event in March 2018 by academic Julian Stallabrass and Griffiths’ two daughters, Fanella Ferrato and Katherine Holden.
 The latter notes,“a lot of photojournalists in the Vietnam War were there to take photographs for the front pages of newspapers.
-Phillip’s motivation was to make a more durable collection of work.
+Philip’s motivation was to make a more durable collection of work.
 He realized very quickly that the war was such a complex series of events, and he believed a photobook would be the ultimate way of showing and analyzing the nuances of the war.
 He wasn’t interested in the immediate consumption of the war, and he was willing to throw out the idea of being an objective reporter.
 He wanted to present a finished, full account of what he believed had happened there.”

 "He realized very quickly that the war was such a complex series of events, and he believed a photobook would be the ultimate way of showing and analyzing the nuances of the war."